Zennoon/alx-low_level_programming/0x08-recursion/README.md

 2-strlen_recursion: The function uses the concept of pointer arithmetic and the fact that (if s is a string/char pointer) length of s = 1 + (s + 1) and length of "" is 0 (Base case).

+3-factorial.c: The classic!
+Uses the fact that 0! = 1 as the base case, and n! = n * (n - 1)! as our recursive path